-A student may submit an appeal based on one of three adverse determinations:
+A student may submit an appeal based on these adverse determinations:

-- Attendance policy violation

-- Satisfactory Academic Progress (SAP) violation or

-- Final grade(s).
+- · Satisfactory Academic Progress (SAP) violation or - Final grade(s).

 Formal academic appeals must be submitted within five calendar days of the date the student is considered to have received notice of the adverse determination.